 It took many generations to get the text perfect.
 The need for the right emotions is essential.

 Most sites don’t need perfection.
 This was to be an example.
-Our requirements for a MVP was higher than most.
+Our requirements for an MVP were higher than most.
 No excuses were in order.
 The cost of perfection can be extensive, and it always ends in failure, but we had to get close!

-My tests would often reveal the difference combinations of different browsers and different sizes.
-Fixes often broke other devices, pages or other browsers.
-Trial and error got the right combination and experience ensured this impact was minimum.
+My tests often revealed the combinations of different browsers, and different sizes.
+Fixes typically broke other devices, pages or other browsers.
+Trial and error got the right combination, and experience ensured this impact was minimum.

-Eventually I got to where you see things now.
-I’m proud and love what I came up with and hope you enjoy the site!
-Please, let me know if new browsers develop problems
+Eventually, I got to where you see things now.
+I’m proud and love what I came up with, and hope you enjoy the website!
+Please tell me if new browsers develop problems.

-April 8th, 2020—Added some more animation’s and have further refined the performance and other aspects.
-Significant improvements in the polished was made with bug fixes.
+April 8th, 2020—Added some more animations and refined the performance and other aspects.
+Significant improvements in the polished were made with bug fixes.
 We got more work in Performance and Content left.